waynedovey/rhacm-demo/README.md

 # rhacm-demo
-A Mysql demo for RHACM article
+A MYSQL demo for RHACM article